-A tourism plan should include a clear vision about why the plan is being developed, a thorough assessment of the current state and future potential of tourism in your community, and a clear plan of action for developing your tourism product and attracting your target markets.
-It should include the following components:
+A tourism plan should include a clear vision about why the plan is being developed and a thorough assessment of the current state and future potential of tourism in your community.
+It should chart a course of action for developing your tourism product and attracting your target markets.

+The following components are essential:

-- 1.1.1 A short introduction that answers the following questions: - What is the plan about? - Who developed the plan and under what authority? - What does the plan hope to accomplish? - When was the plan prepared, and when will it be monitored and reviewed? - How was the plan developed, including how public input was obtained? - How should the plan be used and who will use it? - Why is the plan important to the community? - 1.1.2 The stated tourism policy for the community. - 1.1.3 A summary of the community's tourism markets. - 1.1.4 Lists of the community's tourism assets. - 1.1.5 Lists of the community's tourism concerns. - 1.1.6 The community's tourism goals. - 1.1.7 The community's tourism objectives. - 1.1.8 The action steps required to accomplish each objective.
+- 1.1a A short introduction that answers the following questions: - What are the plan's purpose and focus? - Who developed the plan and under what authority? - What does the plan hope to accomplish? - When was the plan prepared?
+When will it be monitored and reviewed? - How was the plan developed?
+How was public input obtained? - How should the plan be used?
+Who will use it? - Why is the plan important to the community? - 1.1b The stated tourism policy for the community. - 1.1c A summary of the community's tourism markets. - 1.1d Lists of the community's tourism assets. - 1.1e Lists of the community's tourism concerns. - 1.1f The community's tourism goals. - 1.1g The community's tourism objectives. - 1.1h The action steps required to accomplish each objective.